nathan-au/fiam-2026-factors/experiments/target_decile_class/README.md

 Classification is robust to return outliers and optimises what a long/short book needs (ordering), so its universe rank IC exceeds the regression control in at least two families.
 Ablations: P(top decile) - P(bottom decile) as the score, and the hard argmax class (which the source says should be worse).

 ## Research origin
-docs/NEW.md sec 3.1b (Bai & Pukthuanthong, arXiv 2108.02283: matched models, classification value-weighted Sharpe 2.08 vs 1.39; Quantitativo "probabilistic momentum": expected value over class probabilities, not argmax).
+docs/RESEARCH.md Part I sec 3.1b (Bai & Pukthuanthong, arXiv 2108.02283: matched models, classification value-weighted Sharpe 2.08 vs 1.39; Quantitativo "probabilistic momentum": expected value over class probabilities, not argmax).

 ## Implementation
 Labels: within-month decile 0..9 on universe rows. `make_fit_et_clf` (ExtraTreesClassifier, same grid) and `make_fit_lgbm_clf` (multiclass LGBMClassifier, same settings, 300 rounds) return `predict_proba`, converted by `_score_from_proba` to `expdec` (P @ class index), `top_minus_bottom` or `argmax` (+ tiny tie-break).
 Candidate selection: validation rank IC of the resulting score against the raw return.